 Travelers to Naples and cultural sites in the rest of the Campania region including Pompeii and Herculaneum save with the Campania Arte Card on sightseeing admission tickets and public transportation.
 The 3-day Tutta La Regione card gives free admission to two sites, half-price admission on a further 80, and unlimited public transportation on buses, funiculars, the metro, and regional trains.
 It is good value, permits using the fast skip-the-line ticket windows to jump queues, and cut out the need to buy separate train and bus tickets.
+Making free reservations at major sites may be necessary and anyway a good idea even if not always compulsory.
+The Campania Arte Card is available as a plastic card or as a mobile phone app — both cost the same and function similarly but the app certainly is easier to buy.

-The 3-Day Campania Arte Card
+Save with the 3-Day Campania Arte Card in Naples

 The Campania Artecard comes in several versions but for most travelers, the most useful versions are the 3 giorni Tutta la Regione (3-day whole region) cards that are accepted at all major cultural sights and on local public transportation in the Campania region around Naples.